- Provincial Championship:

 Teams will earn spots into the Saskatchewan Mixed Doubles Provincial competition based on the following order of criteria:

-- The top six (6) eligible teams on the rankings as of TBD9 will be awarded berths in the provincial championship; any unclaimed berths will be awarded to the next highest ranked team.
+- The top fourteen (14) eligible teams on the rankings as of January 12th @ 12pm will be awarded berths in the provincial championship; any unclaimed berths will be awarded to the next highest ranked team.

-- CURLSASK U18 Mixed Doubles Championship (4 berths)
+CURLSASK U18 Mixed Doubles Championship (not applicable this year )

-- The semi-finalists of the CURLSASK U18 Mixed Doubles Championship will earn berths in the Mixed Doubles Provincial Championship.
+- The winning team of the CURLSASK U18 Mixed Doubles Championship will earn a berth in the Mixed Doubles Provincial Championship.

-- Any unclaimed berths will be awarded to the next highest finishing U18 team.
+- Any unclaimed berths will be put back into the SMDTR ranking system

 - This will be an open-entry event serving as a last chance qualifier for the provincial championship.